MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/index.md

 New support has been added for USB drivers in UMDF.
 A UMDF 2 USB driver no longer uses WinUSB.
 To use the new functionality, the driver sets the **UmdfDispatcher** directive to **NativeUSB**, instead of **WinUSB**.
 See [Specifying WDF Directives in INF Files](specifying-wdf-directives-in-inf-files.md).

-## DDI Updates

-For information about new and updated DDIs, please see [UMDF Version History](umdf-version-history.md) and [KMDF Version History](kmdf-version-history.md).

 ## Improved Performance